-Using Playlister, you can create a YouTube replace that is only ministry-based content for your Church.
+Using Playlister with Orange Curriculum, you can create a YouTube replace that is only ministry-based content for your Church.
 The Video Hub is one central location to display all your Church's content.
 Families can watch the material at their own pace, much the same way you can watch Netflix at your speed (binge or spread out viewing).
 Also, with the Video Hub, you know your kids are in a safe, controlled viewing space, unlike YouTube, which will show ads and play random videos during and after initial viewing is over.
-Our goal with the Video Hub is to make it a safe and ideal place your families can visit to watch kid's ministry content.
+Our goal with the Video Hub is to make it a safe and ideal place your families can visit to watch children's church curriculum.

 With over 100,000 families tuning into Kids' Ministry content via Playlister each weekend, we've learned a lot about engaging with families at home.
 Here are three examples of some of the most thoughtful Video Hubs from our partners.

 "The video hub is amazing!
 Parents and team no longer have to navigate through FB or YouTube. (let’s face it, YouTube has a million distractions!
 It is the ultimate flow chart from the 80’s in video form, lol)" - Tish L. Hill City Church

 Here is an example of the Video Hub from Woodland Community Church - https://at-home.playlister.app/woodland

 Are you interested in the Video Hub?
 Here is a promo code to try for free for 30 days: FRVH